brandonchinn178/mergit/deploy/README.md

 View the logs with `journalctl -u mergit`.
 You might want to pipe this into `less` and/or `grep` — see `man journalctl` for more information.

-The merge bot process can be inspected with `systemctl status mergit`.
-You can manually restart the merge bot process with `systemctl restart mergit`
+The `mergit` process can be inspected with `systemctl status mergit`.
+You can manually restart the `mergit` process with `systemctl restart mergit`

 ## Redeploy

-TODO: Set up CD for the merge bot and remove this section (https://leapyear.atlassian.net/browse/QA-183)
+TODO: Set up CD and remove this section (https://leapyear.atlassian.net/browse/QA-183)

 Run the following steps to redeploy Mergit; e.g. after merging a PR that fixes a bug.